JMac98/LondonUndergroundApp/README.md

 * Displays current train positions of each train via toast messages

 ### Prerequisites
-Android studio - https://developer.android.com/studio (Required to build the APK)
+Android studio - https://developer.android.com/studio (Required to run the application and build an APK file)

-To run the application on your Android phone, ensure the phone is running android 8+.
+To run the application on your Android phone, you'll need to build an APK file and install it on your chosen Android phone (Ensure the phone is running android 8+!).

 ## Built With
 * [TFL's REST API](https://api.tfl.gov.uk/) - TFL's REST API where data is retrieved from